7th Missouri Cavalry Regiment

 7th Missouri Cavalry Regiment was a cavalry unit from Missouri that served in the Union Army during the American Civil War.
 The regiment was formed on 20 February 1862 by merging Bishop's Cavalry Battalion (also known as the Blackhawk Cavalry, which had formed on 14 November 1861) with some unattached cavalry companies.
 The regiment fought at Independence, Lone Jack, Prairie Grove and Van Buren in 1862.
 The unit participated in Frederick Steele's expedition to Little Rock in 1863, fighting at Brownsville, Ashley's Mills, and Bayou Fourche.
 In 1864, the regiment went on the Camden Expedition and fought at Mount Elba and Marks' Mills.
-The remaining soldiers were consolidated with the 1st Missouri Volunteer Cavalry Regiment on 22 February 1865.
+The remaining soldiers were consolidated with the 1st Missouri Cavalry Regiment on 22 February 1865.

 Formation

 The 7th Missouri Cavalry Regiment was formed on 20 February 1862 by consolidating the Blackhawk Cavalry, also known as Bishop's Cavalry Battalion, with several unattached cavalry companies.
 The Blackhawk Cavalry organized at Henderson and Laclede, Missouri (Camp Morgan) between 14 November and 31 December 1861.
 After transfer into the 7th Missouri Cavalry, the Blackhawk Cavalry became Companies A–G and K. Captain Nathan A. Winters' company formed at Kirksville, Macon, and Sedalia, Missouri and became Company H. Captain Foster R. Hawk's company formed from July 1861 to January 1862 and became Company I on 25 February 1862.
 Captain Benjamin T. Humphrey's company formed at Laclede on 14 November 1861 and became Company M on 7 March 1862.
 Captain Wesley R. Love's company formed on 14 November 1861 and became Company D (or L).
 Typically, a cavalry regiment consisted of 12 companies named A through M, not including J.

 Colonel Daniel Huston Jr. assumed command of the 7th Missouri Cavalry.
 The other field officers were Lieutenant Colonel William Bishop and Majors Andrew H. Linder and David McKee.
 Bishop was discharged on 3 April 1862 and replaced by Lieutenant Colonel James T. Buel.
 Buel was discharged on 25 August 1862 and replaced by Lieutenant Colonel John L. Chandler.
 Eliphalet Bredett was promoted major on 29 March 1862.
 Linder resigned on 22 September 1862, Bredett was killed in action on 7 December 1862, and McKee resigned on 21 July 1863.
 Their replacements were Majors Milton H. Brawner on 1 January 1863 and Henry P. Spellman on 20 February 1863.
 Huston graduated from the United States Military Academy and had 12 years experience serving in the US Army.